Are you looking to define who your ideal client is?

 Better yet, if you know someone in real life who fits the description, invite her out to coffee and pick her brain on her current obstacles in life.

-Get to know her and find out the products that she is currently buying that help her navigate through life, and even get her feedback on your products, branding, and mission statement as you grow your business.
+Get to know them and use some of the questions above, and even get feedback on your products, branding, and mission statement.

 The most important thing to remember is that you’re not going to appeal to everyone, and neither would you want to.